AhmedMHCodeLab/ECS-Project-V1/README.md

    terraform apply
    ```

-4. After deployment (approximately 10-15 minutes), access your application using the URL in the Terraform outputs.
+4. After deployment, access your application using the URL in the Terraform outputs.

 ## 📁 Project Structure